 Piedmont Prairie

 As early as 1540, explorers reported “savannas” in the Carolina Piedmont.
-These open expanses were probably the result of lightning fires or of fires set by Native Americans to clear land for planting.
+These open expanses were probably the result of lightning fires, or of fires set by indigenous communities to clear land for planting.
 Grazing animals such as elk and bison may have also helped maintain the prairies.
-The many streams and rivers in the Piedmont created natural firebreaks, causing these prairies to be smaller than those in the Midwest.
+As indigenous populations declined, so did the prairies.

 Nature Neighborhood Garden